 The device showcases a built-in accelerometer that shows how fast players run and what their average pace was.
 It also allows users to create soccer-specific workout programs, track overall fitness, and compete with their friends.
 PlayerTek offers teams the ability to purchase packages of devices that integrate with one another to chart and document everyone’s performance statistics.

 From swimming laps at a pool to tackling open water outdoors, Fitbit’s Ionic is up to the task.
 Water-resistant up to 50 meters, this smartwatch features a specialized Swim Exercise mode which records laps in real time as wearers move through the water.
-It also recognizes the different types of strokes used, distance covered, and number of calories burned.
+It also recognizes the different types of strokes used, the distance covered, and the number of calories burned.

 Although water prevents the device from tracking heart rate while submerged in manual mode, it does feature automatic swim detection which does log HR.
-With an extra bright display, users can easily see the device underwater — Fitbit even designed it to work in salt water.
+With an extra bright display, users can easily see the device underwater — Fitbit even designed it to work in saltwater.
 In addition to its water-friendly features, the Ionic tracks sleep patterns, offers workout coaching, and sends smartphone alerts and notifications.